 - To adjust to school expectations in an effective manner

 - To enhance success in the classroom

 - To make informed career decisions

 - To utilize decision making and problem solving skills for coping with life’s demands

 In fulfilling these goals, counselors work collaboratively with students as well as parents, teachers, and administrators to plan programs and deliver information critical to the success of each and every student.

 The high school counselors meet regularly with the teachers to discuss student progress and help maximize student success.
-Mr. Dwight Jackson works with alphabet last names A - F, Ms. Rachel Capaldi G - J, Ms. Kari Wislar K - P, and Ms. Jessica Pompilus R - Z. Ms. Alison Cunningham works with all students in the Graduate Gwinnett Program.
+Ms. Jessica Pompilus works with all 9th grade students, Mr. Dwight Jackson works with 10th-12th grade last names A-F, Ms. Kari Wislar 10th-12th grade last names G-O, and Ms. Julie Floyd 10th-12th grade last names P-Z. Ms. Alison Cunningham works with all students in the Graduate Gwinnett Program.

 Middle Grades Counseling Services

-Dr. Dana Edwards is the counselor for students in 6th grade, Ms. Nikita Johnson is the counselor for students in 7th grade, and Ms. Barbara Santiago is the counselor for students in 8th grade.
-Our middle grades counselors meet with students and parents to discuss academic, personal, and social/emotional concerns.
+Ms. Teshia Dula is the counselor for middle school students with last names A-K, Ms. Nikita Johnson is the counselor for middle school students with last names L-Z. Our middle grades counselors meet with students and parents to discuss academic, personal, and social/emotional concerns.
 They teach lessons in the classroom (face-to-face and online) on topics such as how to be successful at GOC, social media dangers, online etiquette, peer relationships, career exploration, personal safety (Teen Lures), and the skills critical for healthy social-emotional development and academic success.

 Counseling Services for Graduate Gwinnett Students